 Pennsylvania State Police Museum | $4.00-$7.00 each

 The collection at the Pennsylvania State Police Museum includes uniforms, motorcycles, cruisers, and archival documents and photos that tell the story of one of the oldest police organizations of its kind in the country.
-For $5-10 per ticket, you can book a guided tour.
+For $5-10 per ticket (booked in advance), you can take a guided tour with a retired trooper.
 Pro Tip: Don't forget to check out the vintage police cruisers parked outside.
 Plus, there's a beautiful panoramic view of the countryside from the parking lot.

 Gettysburg National Military Park Museum | $7.00-$9.00 each for Museum Experience

 You’ve no doubt learned about the Battle of Gettysburg in school, but there’s a solemnity to hearing the stories when you’re nearby the battlefields.
 Explore the Gettysburg National Military Park Museum’s artifacts and archives including perspectives from President Abraham Lincoln, Confederate President Jefferson Davis, the generals, soldiers, civilians, and more.
 For $10-$15, you can view the film, A New Birth of Freedom, and surround yourself in the sights and sounds of battle in the Gettysburg Cyclorama.
 Pro Tip: It's free to tour the battlefield using the self-guiding park map.

 The Hershey Theatre is the most impressive theatre in Pennsylvania, beautifully adorned with art, architecture, and Hershey history.
 Pull back the curtain on a guided Spotlight Tour that highlights its breathtaking features, community history, and where all of the hidden lion head coverings are throughout the auditorium!
 Pro Tip: Combine a spotlight tour with a show of your choice to experience the Theatre by day and at night for a performance.